-End of Life Specialist, Eldercare Planning, Advocate, Navigator for Seniors and their Families, and Facilitator of ‘Food for Thought’ Discussion Groups:
+End of Life Educator, Eldercare Planning, Advocate, Navigator for Seniors and their Families, and Facilitator of ‘Food for Thought’ Discussion Groups:

 Helping someone when they are dying, and supporting loved ones during this difficult time can be a heart-opening experience.
 Until you have experienced this yourself, it is hard to understand and difficult to describe.

-Consulting Services Include: (Pricing to be discussed-dependant on per hour or per session)
+Consulting Services Include: (Pricing to be discussed-per hour or per session)

 I have had many clients and extended family members die over the years, and I have found that often the individuals themselves and their families are not prepared.
 No discussions have occurred, no planning, no advance care medical directives written …the time to do all this is when one is alive and well or during the process of illness, not when an emergency occurs or when one is diagnosed as palliative or dying….